nqh-tq-32052503/FlyGCL/README.md

         <class_name>/*.jpg
 ```

-You can change the root path by:
+You may change the root path by:

 - **CLI**: `--data_dir /your/path`
 - **Baseline scripts**: set `DATA_ROOT=/your/path` (scripts use `${DATA_ROOT}/CIFAR`, `${DATA_ROOT}/imagenet-r`, `${DATA_ROOT}/CUB_200_2011` by default)